liuyang321/Centromeric-evolution-and-reproductive-isolation-in-hexaploid-triticale/README.md

 This repository provides all code and analysis workflows used to generate the figures and results presented in the manuscript “Two near-complete assemblies reveal R-subgenome structural and centromeric divergence associated with reproductive isolation in hexaploid triticale”.

 The analyses include genome assembly comparison, subgenome-resolved structural variation detection, centromere evolution analysis, population genomic analyses (PCA), pan-centromere profiling, and synteny visualization between two hexaploid triticale genomes (ZX830 and PT) and their progenitor species.

+For Fig. 1A, the raw data are embedded directly in the corresponding plotting script.
+Fig2A was generated using the raw data file allcountry.csv.